The Reptile Room

-The Reptile Room is the second book in the children's series A Series of Unfortunate Events, written by Daniel Handler under the pseudonym Lemony Snicket.
+Book the Second: The Reptile Room is the second book in the children's series A Series of Unfortunate Events, written by Daniel Handler under the pseudonym Lemony Snicket.
 The book tells the story of the Baudelaire orphans, as they are sent to live with a distant relative named Montgomery Montgomery.

 Plot

 The three Baudelaire orphans have been placed under the care of their distant relative, herpetologist Dr. Montgomery Montgomery.
 "Uncle Monty", as he prefers to be called, is a short, chubby man with a round, red face.
 The children immediately like him.
 He lets them each choose their own bedroom and informs them that they are going to accompany him on a trip to Peru to study snakes.